seolcu/seolcu.com/content/blog/mogakso/planning-2024-winter-mogakso.md

 cover:
   image: "/cover/linux-basics-for-hackers-english.png"
   alt: "Book cover of Linux Basics for Hackers"
-  caption: "Linux Basics for Hackers by OccupyTheWeb"
+  caption: "'Linux Basics for Hackers' by OccupyTheWeb"
 ---

 > Mogakso(모각소) is a new Korean term that means 'gather and code individually'.